A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Approach

+Besides, the difference feature is also modulated by the enhanced frame feature, $ d_{l+1} = d_l' + {Conv1}(\tilde{x}_l), $ aiming to provide more precise guidance information for the next stage. \revisetext{${Conv1}$ is a two-layer convolution network with ReLU non-linearity, aligning the channel number of the features between the two pathways.
+The kernel size of the convolution operators in ${Conv1}$ is set to one for simplicity, and we empirically find that using larger kernel size does not improve the performance.}

-(2) \textbf{Adaptive kernel table (AdaKT) generation.} Then, we leverage the global statistics of $\tilde{x}_l$ to estimate an adaptive kernel table ${AdaKT} \in \mathbb{R}^{N \cdot C \cdot 5 \cdot 5 }$, which consists of $N$ depth-wise convolution kernels of size $5\times5$ and channel number $C$.
-Compared to the plain CNN architectures, the kernels within ${AdaKT}$ are specified for the current frame $X^i$, instead of shared by all videos.
-The global statistics are computed by an average pooling operation followed by a three-layer multi-layer perceptron (MLP).
+\textit{(2) Adaptive kernel table generation.} Then, we leverage the global statistics of $\tilde{x}_l$ to estimate an adaptive kernel table { $\mathsf{AdaKT}$} $\in \mathbb{R}^{N \cdot C \cdot 5 \cdot 5 }$, which can be viewed as $N$ depth-wise convolutions with kernel size five and channel number $C$. $N$ is set to 10 for achieving a good trade-off between the modeling capability and the computational consumption.
+Compared to the plain static CNN architectures, the kernels within { ${\mathsf{AdaKT}}$} are specified for the current frame $X^i$, thus of better representative capability.
+The global statistics are computed by an average pooling operation followed by a two-layer multi-layer perceptron (MLP)~\cite{hu2019squeeze}.

-(3) \textbf{Region-adaptive feature extraction.} To allocate the kernels in ${AdaKT}$ to the appropriated regions, we further adopt a $3\times3$ convolution denoted as ${Conv2}$ to dynamically generate a region-adaptive kernel index map ${AdaKM} \in \mathbb{R}^{N \times W \times H }$, which is immediately inflated into a spatial-adaptive kernel ${AdaK} \in \mathbb{R}^{C \times W \times H \times 5 \times 5} $ by replacing each index with the kernel from ${AdaKT}$ using look-up-table (LUT) operation.
-Given ${AdaK}$ and $\tilde{x}_l$, the frame feature $x_{l+1}$ is extracted by the depth-wise pixel-adaptive convolution operation~\cite{su2019pixel}, and then fed to the next stage.
-The LUT operation can be approximated by a differential soft-argmax operation during training.
-Besides, the difference feature is also modulated by the enhanced frame feature, $ d_{l+1} = d_l' + {Conv1}(\tilde{x}_l), $ aiming to provide more precise guidance information for the next stage. ${Conv1}$ is a two-layer convolution network with kernel size one.
+\textit{(3) Region-adaptive feature extraction.} The kernels in { ${\sf{AdaKT}}$} are further allocated to the appropriated regions \revisetext{by considering the local contexts}, which upgrades the instance-level adaptiveness to region-level adaptiveness. \revisetext{For simplicity,} we adopt a convolution ${Conv2}$ with kernel size three to dynamically generate a region-adaptive kernel index map { ${\mathsf{AdaKM}}$} $\in \mathbb{R}^{W \times H }$, which is then inflated into a spatial-adaptive kernel { $\mathsf{AdaK}$} $\in \mathbb{R}^{C \times W \times H \times 5 \times 5} $ by replacing each index with the kernel from { $\mathsf{AdaKT}$} using look-up-table ({ $\mathsf{ LUT}$}) operation.
+Given { $ \mathsf{AdaK}$} and $\tilde{x}_l$, the frame feature $x_{l+1}$ is extracted by the depth-wise pixel-adaptive convolution operation~\cite{su2019pixel}, and then fed to the next stage.
+The { $\mathsf{LUT}$} operation can be approximated by a differential soft-argmax during training.